 “At the beginning, some of them may be a little fearful.
 Many of them are excited, and throughout the week they gain more confidence,” explains Brianna Brown of Detroit Horse Power.
 “And they want to continue doing this; they want to come back.
-They feel freedom; they feel enjoyment; they want to be here.”READ MORE: ‘Pray Day on the Highway’ Draws Clergy, Community to Silence Road Violence
+They feel freedom; they feel enjoyment; they want to be here.”READ MORE: Chief James White To Hold A Press Conference Tuesday Regarding Violence In Detroit

 “I said to myself ‘what am I gonna do with these horses’, and I decided that I was going to start having camps and help other kids,” says Carolyne Wheeler, Co-owner of Cedar Ridge Equestrian Center.
 “It gives kids a chance to do things that they probably wouldn’t ever get to do.”